Anxiety Therapy in Sugar Land, TX

 Social Anxiety:

 Social anxiety, also known as social phobia, is characterized by an intense fear of social situations.
 Individuals with social anxiety may experience overwhelming self-consciousness and fear of judgment in social settings.
-This fear can be so debilitating that it affects their ability to form relationships and function in various social situations.
+This fear associated with social anxiety can be so debilitating that it affects their ability to form relationships and function in various social situations.

 Generalized Anxiety Disorder (GAD):